datafold/data-diff/README.md

 #### Comparing the same table in Snowflake vs Postgres

 Here's an example comparing two versions of a large table in two different databases.
-The code here has `<>` carrot 🥕 around variables in place of content that you will replace with your own information.
+The code here has `<>` carrots 🥕 around variables in place of content that you will replace with your own information.

 ```
 $ data-diff \